 Can you thicken enamel on teeth?

-Your body can’t regrow tooth enamel.
+Enamel cannot grow back.
 However, through intense remineralization, you can increase its density and hardness, which makes it functionally stronger and can reduce the translucent appearance associated with thin enamel, making it look healthier.

 Can I repair damaged enamel?